-“What if my writing is no good?
+“What if my stories are no good?
 What if I fail?”

-This is possibly the most powerful thing holding us back, as writers.
+This is possibly the most powerful thing holding us back.

 We can find or make time if we really want to.
 Even if the power lines went down and the world ran out of paper, we could tell our stories out loud, around campfires as of old.

 The most insightful of us understand that success brings its own stresses and that worries us.(Imagine if your first novel was a best-seller.
 Where would you go from there?!)

 This study, from the University of Colorado shows failure is one of the best things that can happen to an organization (and if it can transform a sprawling, quasi-governmental organization like NASA, how much easier should it be for you and I to draw lessons from failture?

 The study’s authors assert that whereas success leads us down the same old path, failure can force us to reexamine every aspect of what we’re doing and how we’re doing it, and toss out the things that aren’t working.

 The trick is to find a way to fail where people’s lives and reputations aren’t on the line.

 Welcome to StoryADay.org!